eclipse-openj9/openj9-website/news-page-content/latestRelease.md

 The project website pages cannot be redistributed
 -->

-### Eclipse OpenJ9 version 0.23.0 released
+### Eclipse OpenJ9 version 0.24.0 released

-*23 October 2020*
+*19 January 2021*

-OpenJ9 version 0.23.0 supports OpenJDK version 8, 11, and 15.
-OpenJDK builds that contain version 0.23.0 are now available from the AdoptOpenJDK community project:
+OpenJ9 version 0.24.0 supports OpenJDK version 8, 11, and 15.
+OpenJDK builds that contain version 0.24.0 are now available from the AdoptOpenJDK community project:

 - [OpenJDK version 8](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=openj9)
 - [OpenJDK version 11](https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=openj9)
 - [OpenJDK version 15](https://adoptopenjdk.net/releases.html?variant=openjdk15&jvmVariant=openj9)

+To learn more about support for OpenJ9 releases, including OpenJDK levels and platform support, see [Supported environments](https://www.eclipse.org/openj9/docs/openj9_support/).

 This release of OpenJ9 sees several performance enhancements:

-To learn more about support for OpenJ9 releases, including OpenJDK levels and platform support, see [Supported environments](https://www.eclipse.org/openj9/docs/openj9_support/).

-In this release, we've improved the effectiveness of the option `-XX:[+|-]PortableSharedCache` by also making the AOT compiled code to be more portable across different heap sizes in compressed references mode on the X86 platform.

-The option `-XX:[+|-]IdleTuningCompactOnIdle` that triggered a compaction of the Java heap during the idle state of the JVM is now deprecated.
-A new mechanism, which is independent of the option, has been implemented.
-This mechanism measures fragmentation and triggers heap compaction as needed.

-The JITServer technology preview has been extended to Linux&reg; on IBM Power&reg; systems and Linux on IBM Z&reg; systems (64-bit only).

-For compatibility, the `-XX:[+|-]AlwaysPreTouch` OpenJDK HotSpot option is now supported by OpenJ9.
+For compatibility with the reference implementation, we've added support for the `JAVA_OPTIONS` environment variable.
+You can use this environment variable, which can be overridden by `OPENJ9_JAVA_OPTIONS`, to set command line options.

+From OpenJDK 15, the `-XX:[+|-]ShareAnonymousClasses` option enables and disables the storage of hidden classes in the shared classes cache.
+(In previous versions, it enables and disables the storage of VM anonymous classes in the shared classes cache. )

+Several `jcmd` `Dump` commands can now take `request=<requests>` and `opts=<options>` parameters in addition to those already allowed.

+Optionally, `-Xcheck:jni` can now take an additional suboption, `abortonerror`, that provides diagnostic data when fatal JNI errors occur.

+To avoid confusion with the reference implementation of the `-Xlog` option, the `-Xsyslog` option replaces the existing OpenJ9 `-Xlog` option for message logging.
+For compatibility with the reference implementation, a limited set of `-Xlog` suboptions are supported.
+A new option, `-XX:[+|-]LegacyXlogOption`, controls how `-Xlog` is processed when set on the command line.

+The `-XX:[+|-]PortableSharedCache` option is now supported on IBM Z&reg; and POWER&reg; platforms.
+AOT-compiled code that is generated with this option is guaranteed to be portable across IBM z10 or newer microarchitectures on IBM Z platforms and IBM POWER8&reg; or newer microarchitectures on POWER platforms.

+The `jextract` utility gathers relevant files following a system dump.
+It is important that the utility is run from the same SDK that generated the dump.
+From this release, if the build ID of the `jextract` utility does not match the build ID of the SDK recorded in the system dump, an exception message is generated.
+To force `jextract` to continue, a new option, `-r`, is introduced.

-For all the details of changes and improvements in 0.23.0, read the [Version 0.23.0 "What's New" page](https://www.eclipse.org/openj9/docs/version0.23/) and see also the [OpenJ9 Release notes](https://github.com/eclipse/openj9/blob/master/doc/release-notes/0.23/0.23.md).
+For all the details of changes and improvements in 0.24.0, read the [Version 0.24.0 "What's New" page](https://www.eclipse.org/openj9/docs/version0.24/) and see also the [OpenJ9 Release notes](https://github.com/eclipse/openj9/blob/master/doc/release-notes/0.24/0.24.md).